niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

-30. `bos probe`: Simulate a payment of a certain amount will go through using specific conditions, probing sends junk HTLCs to check if a real payment can go though.
-Can be used to check rebalance routes as well or check the approximate liquidity available on a node via a particular channel.
+30. `bos probe`: Simulate a payment for a certain amount and it will be simulated through the conditions specified, probing sends junk HTLCs to check if a real payment can go though.
+Can be used to check rebalance routes, payment routes as well or check the approximate liquidity available on a node via a particular channel.
   - Arguments:
     - `pubkey`: Enter the destination pubkey you want to probe, can be yours as well if you want to probe yourself for a rebalance.
   - Options:
     - `amount`: Amount you want to probe for
   - Flags:
      - `avoid`: When probing you can set to avoid a node by entering a public key or a specific channel by entering a channel ID.
 You can also avoid multiple nodes/channels by using the avoid flag multiple times.
-You can also use a `tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
+You can also use a `bos tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
     - `out`: Probe out from a specifc peer of yours so the first hop is through that peer.
     - `in`: Enter a pubkey if you want the last hop to be through a specific in peer of the destination node.
     Note: If you enter your pubkey, and you probe it using an out peer and an in peer of yours, it becomes a command that can you simulate a rebalance with.